vsivsi/bigbinomial/README.md

 ## Binomial Distribution Cumulative Distribution Function (CDF)

-The binomial CDF calculates, for n independant binary trials each with success rate ρ, CDF(k) the probability that between 0 and k trials will be successful.
+The binomial CDF calculates, for n independant binary trials each with success rate ρ, CDF(ρ, n, k) is the probability that between 0 and k trials will be successful.

 So for 1000 flips of a fair coin, cdf(500) calculates the probabilty that the number of heads will be less than or equal to 500.